Congratulations to the following faculty and staff:

 PA Business Week, Ms. Antonella Spinelli (GHS)

-With the support of community businesses, volunteer mentors, faculty advisors and a little help from the GSD Foundation, students embarked on a week-long business venture.
-Business Week is an in-school program that teaches students about the American Economic system.
-Students are divided into management teams that run their own companies through a computer simulation for the equivalent of 12 business quarters.
-They make all of the management decisions dealing with product pricing, investing, marketing and production, research and development, and human resources.
-Volunteer advisors from the local business community along with education advisors were on hand to offer guidance and assistance throughout the week.
-Simulating real-world business decision-making helps students learn leadership skills, teamwork, time management, analytical thinking, problem solving, and people skills.
+PA Business week was piloted in 2019.
+The program was very successful and is now offered annually.
+Business Week is a week-long, in-school program that teaches students about the American Economic system.
+Teams of students run their own companies through a computer simulation for the equivalent of 12 business quarters.
+Guided by local business and education advisors, they make all of the management decisions dealing with product pricing, investing, marketing and production, research and development, and human resources.
+Simulating real-world business decision-making teaches students leadership, teamwork, time management, analytical thinking, problem solving, and people skills.

 VEX Robotics Initiative, Mr. John Bochicchio (GHS)

 The VEX Robotics Initiative exposes GHS students to robotics, computer programing, engineering, Artificial Intelligence, ethics, business and hands-on applications of math, science, electronics and circuit building.
-The students build robots for, and participate in, regional competitions.
-Student involvement in these competitions allow the students to experience why soft skills, such as working in teams and presenting professional presentations, are also important.
-In addition to the competitions, the VEX Robotic kits will be used in the STEM lab and in courses, such as Emerging Technologies and Introduction to Engineering.
-In addition, the students are introduced to high paying tech jobs, hopefully making them more employable upon graduation.
+Students build robots for, and participate in, regional competitions.
+Involvement in these competitions allow them to experience why soft skills, such as working in teams and presenting professional presentations, are important.
+The VEX Robotic kits are also used in the STEM lab and Emerging Technologies and Introduction to Engineering courses.